emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 I'm a _huge_ fan of comprehensible input and it's the core of how I learn languages today.
 I would never have been able to [teach myself German to C1 level](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) without it.

+But what exactly _is_ comprehensible input?

-So of course, I talk a lot about input on this blog and on Twitter without ever fully explaining what it is.
+I talk a lot about input on this blog and on Twitter without ever fully explaining what it is.
 I wanted to finally change that.

 In this post I explain **what comprehensible input is**, its **origins in linguist Stephen Krashen's "input hypothesis,"** and **how to use comprehensible input for language learning.**